-No structure in an area of special flood hazard shall hereafter be constructed, located, extended, converted, or altered and no land shall be excavated or filled without full compliance with the terms of this local law and any other applicable regulations.
-Any infraction of the provisions of this local law by failure to comply with any of its requirements, including infractions of conditions and safeguards established in connection with conditions of the permit, shall constitute a violation.
-Any person who violates this local law or fails to comply with any of its requirements shall, upon conviction thereof, be fined no more than \$250 or imprisoned for not more than 15 days or both.
+No Structure in an Area of Special Flood Hazard shall hereafter be constructed, located, extended, converted, or altered and no land shall be excavated or filled without full compliance with the terms of this local law and any other applicable regulations.
+Any infraction of the provisions of this local law by failure to comply with any of its requirements, including infractions of conditions and safeguards established in connection with conditions of the permit, shall constitute a Violation.
+Any person who Violates this local law or fails to comply with any of its requirements shall, upon conviction thereof, be fined no more than two hundred fifty dollars (\$250) or imprisoned for not more than fifteen (15 days) or both.
 Each day of noncompliance shall be considered a separate offense.
 Nothing herein contained shall prevent the Village of Cold Spring from taking such other lawful action as necessary to prevent or remedy an infraction.
-Any structure found not compliant with the requirements of this local law for which the developer and/or owner has not applied for and received an approved variance under § 52-20 and § 52-21 will be declared non-compliant and notification sent to the Federal Emergency Management Agency.
+Any structure found not compliant with the requirements of this local law for which the developer and/or owner has not applied for and received an approved Variance under § 52-20 and § 52-21 will be declared non-compliant and notification sent to the Federal Emergency Management Agency (FEMA).